intensiongmbh/lizzy/README.md

-Hi, I,m Lizzy and I'm not a Gecko!
+Hi, I'm Lizzy and I'm not a Gecko!